renovatebot/renovate/lib/modules/platform/gitlab/readme.md

 If you are using a Group access token, the token must have Developer role or higher permissions in order to create issues and merge requests.
 The token must have Maintainer permissions in order to perform Automerge.
-Ensure that you are [rotating the group access token](https://docs.gitlab.com/ee/api/group_access_tokens.html#rotate-a-group-access-token) before it expires in order to keep the same GitLab-generated bot user.
+To keep using the same GitLab-generated bot user you must [rotate/refresh the Group Access Token](https://docs.gitlab.com/ee/api/group_access_tokens.html#rotate-a-group-access-token) _before_ the token's expiry date.

 For real runs, give the access token these scopes: